-Pediatricians disagree high and low about when a baby is capable of sleeping through the night and only a handful of parents who reach this page will have a 4 month old that sleeps all night without even a single feeding (those that do are LUCKY!).
+Pediatricians disagree high and low about when a baby is capable of sleeping through the night and only a handful of parents who reach this page will have a 4 month old who sleeps all night without even a single feeding (those that do are LUCKY!).

-At this age, if you are not lucky enough to have a baby who sleeps through the night, many 4 month olds are still waking 1-3 times to eat at night and many will continue to eat 1-2 times until 9 months old.
-Anything more and likely you have a sleep association problem.
+At this age, if you are not lucky enough to have a baby who sleeps through the night, many 4-month-olds are still waking 1-3 times to eat at night and many breastfeeding babies will continue to eat 1-2 times until 9+ months of age.
+On the other hand, formula-fed babies will often be night-weaned by 6 months old.
+More night feedings than that and likely you have a sleep association problem.

 Obviously, all babies vary, but here are some sample (loose) schedules you can use to make your own for your unique baby.
-Most babies, at this age, can’t be on a strict schedule because many babies are still taking shorter naps while their brain matures and they simply can not stay up very long to get to the next scheduled nap-time, so at this age, it’s likely naps are still on the short side, but come frequently and every day will still likely be different.
+Most babies, at this age, can’t be on a strict schedule because many babies are still taking shorter naps while their brain matures and they simply can not stay up very long to get to the next scheduled nap-time.
+So, at this age, it’s likely naps are still on the short side, but come frequently and every day will still likely be different.

-Amounts per day:
+Average amounts per day:

 • At least 5-6 breastfeeding sessions per day or 2 1/2 ounces formula for each pound of weight (approx. 20-30 ounces) (decrease solids if your baby is not taking in at least this much)

 • Water is unnecessary (breast milk and formula have plenty of water in them).

-• 1-2 servings baby cereal (1 serving = 1-2 Tablespoons dry)
+• Up to 1-2 servings baby cereal (1 serving = 1-2 Tablespoons dry)

-• 1-2 servings fruit (1 serving = 1-2 Tablespoons)
+• Up to 1-2 servings fruit (1 serving = 1-2 Tablespoons)

-• 1-2 servings vegetable (1 serving = 1-2 Tablespoons)
+• Up to 1-2 servings vegetable (1 serving = 1-2 Tablespoons)